(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 Their reward business, on the other hand, held significant growth potential.
 Here are just some of the indicators:

 - Due to the firm's strong reputation in rewards, prospects were reaching out to the consultancy – new business was predominantly inbound and organic and existing clients stayed with them for multiple years.
-As a result, the cost of acquisition was negligible;
+As a result, the cost of acquisition was negligible.

-But apparently, in the consultant’s mind, it seems ‘safer’ to be just like everyone else.
+"Achieving a laser-sharp, differentiating proposition as a consultancy isn’t easy to achieve and it can feel really scary.
+Because, in the consultant’s mind, it seems ‘safer’ to be just like everyone else.
 Let me challenge you with this logic: if your consultancy resembles all other consultancies, it is more likely to fail.
 If you really want the ‘safest’ option, just go get a job."

 The outcome of eliminating 30% of the services